dankadav/hist3814o/2019-06-03-module3-blog.md

 ### Annotation 2

 In this second [annotation](https://hyp.is/xsrGZoL7EemPtO8yBOd78A/dh.obdurodon.org/what-is-xml.xhtml), I learned more about what XSL is.
 I had been unsure of why we needed the XSL document in Module 2 to make the XML document work.
 The sentence I annotated here is part of a paragraph discussing XML validation.
 When I read this, I wondered if our XSL document had been used to validate the XML document we produced.
 I then learned the answer to this question when I switched to the Exercises page of Module 3.
 In the first paragraph, a brief explanation is given: that XSL adds styles to XML.
 After learning this, I thought back to the exercises in Module 2 and about how my file had changed when I dragged it into Firefox, and that process makes a lot more sense to me now.
 I also learned that XSL has nothing to do with validating like I originally thought.

+### Annotation 3

+In this final [annotation](https://hyp.is/J3lUAoL6EemQB_dn2HtgvQ/dh.obdurodon.org/what-is-xml.xhtml), I expressed confusion about an example of poorly-formed XML that Birnbaum corrected.
+He explained that it was incorrect because there wasn't one root in which the tags dairy and snacks sat.
+But I had thought that each tag had to be indented and nested within another, and that there could not be more than one tag at an indent.
+I Googled this question and found this [website](https://www.w3resource.com/xml/proper-nesting-of-elements.php), and learned that more than one tag can sit within another tag.
+So, I understand XML just a bit better now.

 ## Reflection Questions